HomeDing/homeding.github.io/elements/sdmmc.md

 Both implementations enable using the SD card memory for storing files locally e.g., for recording sensor data or serving additional files on the web frontend.

-The ESP32 SDMMC implementation is supported by the hardware and provides a fast 4-bit bus implementation for SD cards.
+The SDMMC is available on ESP32 boards and is supported by the hardware.
+It provides a fast 4-bit bus implementation for SD cards.

 See SDElement that is available on ESP32 and ESP8266 boards offers a slower alternative using SPI access to SD Cards.